-note: Under competition with many dealers, the second term on the RHS of the (14) α⋅σ2R±IiN approaches 0 as N→∞, and the Tbid ask quotes collapse to the reservation quotes.
+Note: Under competition with many dealers, the second term on the RHS of (14) becomes α⋅σ2R±IiN and approaches 0 as N→∞.
+The bid-ask quotes collapse to the reservation quotes.

 Liquidity with Counterparty Risk

 Under the scenario where there is counterparty risk, if the counterparty defaults the value of the asset is impaired (the holder of the non-defaulting leg no longer receives expected cash flows).
 However, for the defaulter, the value of the asset is enhanced (as they no longer need to make payments).
 I model this as an additional shock to the realized value of the asset: p=1+z+y, y∼N0,δ2.
 The analysis remains essentially the same, but the optimal market order size, reservation quotes, and optimal quotes now become: